DSG-UniFE/reinforce/readme.md

 This is a Reinforcement Learning (RL) library built on top of Ruby at the University of Ferrara, Italy.
 The library is in its early stages of development and is not yet ready for production use.

 At the moment, it is simply a playground that we set up to learn some technical and/or implementation details of RL algorithms.
-I hope that in time it could grow and become a mature product.
+We hope that in time it could grow and become a mature product.

 Reinforce requires the torch.rb gem, which provides Ruby bindings for the PyTorch library.